Temperance-Godwin/CUSTOMER-LIFETIME-VALUE-ANALYSIS/README.md

 ## RECOMMENDATIONS
-1. **Increase investment in Referral and Organic Search channels, as they generate high revenue with low acquisition cost.**
+1. **Increase investment in Referral and Organic Search channels, as they generate high revenue with low acquisition cost by**

-*How to do it:*
-- Offer referral incentives (e.g., discounts or cashback).
-Use tools like ReferralCandy or Referral Rock to automate tracking.

-- Improve keyword targeting in blogs, landing pages, and product descriptions.
+- Offering referral incentives (e.g., discounts or cashback).
+Use tools like ReferralCandy or Referral Rock to automate tracking and improving keyword targeting in blogs, landing pages, and product descriptions.
 Create high-value content to drive inbound traffic and optimize website performance (load time, mobile friendliness, metadata).

-2. Reduce or reallocate budget from underperforming channels like Paid Ads or Social Media.**
+2. **Reduce or reallocate budget from underperforming channels like Paid Ads or Social Media by:**

-*How to do it:*
-- Use campaign data (CTR, CPC, ROAS) to identify low-efficiency ads.
-Pause or A/B test campaigns with high cost and low conversions.

-- Shift ad spend toward channels with proven performance and adjust audience targeting based on customer personas or lookalike audiences.
+- Usingcampaign data (CTR, CPC, ROAS) to identify low-efficiency ads.
+Pause or A/B test campaigns with high cost and low conversions and shifting ad spend toward channels with proven performance and adjust audience targeting based on customer personas or lookalike audiences.

-3. **Increase conversion rates on channels with decent reach but low ROI (e.g., Email Marketing or Social Media).**
+3. **Increase conversion rates on channels with decent reach but low ROI (e.g., Email Marketing or Social Media) by:**

-*How to do it:*

-- Test different CTAs, layouts, and headlines using tools like Unbounce or Google Optimize.

-- Use segmentation and behavioral triggers to send relevant, timely emails and re-engage users who clicked but didn’t convert using Google Ads or Meta retargeting.
+- Testing different CTAs, layouts, and headlines using tools like Unbounce or Google Optimize and using segmentation and behavioral triggers to send relevant, timely emails and re-engage users who clicked but didn’t convert using Google Ads or Meta retargeting.

 ## LIMITATIONS
 While this analysis provides useful insights, there are several limitations to consider: